Career Fair Plus offers two schedule types for employers to use to facilitate interactions with candidates: 1-on-1 Meetings and Group Meetings.

 Recruiters can select the schedule's start and end times as well as the duration of meeting slots.
 The CF Plus Video Rooms are limited to a maximum of four participants at any one time.

-Group Meeting schedules are intended as the virtual equivalent of a 'walk-up' at a physical fair, so the scheduling window does not apply.
-Candidates can book on these at any time after the scheduling window opens and bookings may still be made on Group Meeting schedules after the close of the scheduling window.
+Group Meeting schedules are intended as the virtual equivalent of a 'walk-up' at a physical fair, so the booking window does not apply.
+Candidates can book on these at any time after the booking window opens and bookings may still be made on Group Meeting schedules after the close of the booking window.

 The CF Plus Video Rooms for Group Meetings can host a maximum of 50 participants at any one time.
 Candidates can join the Group Meeting at any time during the duration of the schedule, once they have booked onto the schedule.
 Depending on the number of candidates in the room at one time, this may be a group interaction.